NextronSystems/thor-manual/usage/debugging.rst

 can lead to interrupted scans with this error message.
 The 32bit binary isn't able to address as much memory as the 64bit version.
 Always make sure to use the correct THOR version for the respective architecture.

+Several ulimits might cause THOR to terminate if they are too restrictive, including:

+ - locked-in-memory size
+ - address space
+ - number of open file descriptors
+ - maximum data size

+ If you are certain your machine has sufficient RAM, check your ulimits with ``ulimit -a`` and try to rerun the scan with increased limits, if necessary.
+ The `man page <https://www.man7.org/linux/man-pages/man5/limits.conf.5.html>`_ for the ulimits configuration size gives a full overview over the limits and how to persistently modify them.

 Help Us With The Debugging
 --------------------------